 Rural Health Programs.
-Rural health programs - such as the Medicare Rural Hospital Flexibility Grant Program, Rural Health Outreach and Network Development, State Offices of Rural Health, Rural Telehealth, Rural Policy Development and other health care programs that support behavioral health, substance use, and workforce training in rural communities - are vital to ensuring that needed services remain available in America's rural communities.
-The AHA urges the Committee to support funding these programs at \$374 million, an increase of \$43 million over the FY 2022 enacted levels.
+Rural health programs - such as the Rural Communities Opioids Response Program, Medicare Rural Hospital Flexibility Grant Program, Rural Outreach Grants, State Offices of Rural Health, Rural Telehealth, and other health care programs to support rural hospitals at-risk of imminent closure, expanding needed service lines at rural hospitals and workforce training in rural communities - are vital to ensuring that needed services remain available in America's rural communities.
+The AHA urges the committee to support funding these programs at \$416 million, an increase of \$63 million over the FY 2023 enacted levels.

-We also urge Congress to support funding to establish a Rural Emergency Hospital Technical Assistance Program, to support rural hospitals who are making the transition to maintain critical services for their communities.
+We also urge Congress to support funding to continue HRSA's Rural Emergency Hospital Technical Assistance Program, to support rural hospitals who are making the transition and those who have converted to maintain critical services for their communities.

 Disaster/Emergency Preparedness.
 When disaster strikes, people turn to hospitals for help.
 Congress recognized that role when it created the Hospital Preparedness Program (HPP), the primary federal funding mechanism for health care emergency preparedness.
 Since 2002, the HPP has provided critical funding and other resources to states and other jurisdictions to use in aiding hospitals' response to a wide range of emergencies.
-The HPP has allowed for enhanced planning and response; improved integration of public and private sector emergency planning to increase the preparedness, response and surge capacity of hospitals; and improved state and local infrastructures to help health systems and hospitals prepare for public health emergencies.
+The HPP has allowed for enhanced planning and response; improved integration of public and private sector emergency planning to increase the preparedness, response, and surge capacity of hospitals; and improved state and local infrastructures to help health systems and hospitals prepare for public health emergencies.